 explore the framework of the land of dreams

 like a great shock of dark enquiring birds.

-Till at the last a holy bloom he gave …
+Till at the last he knew a quieter stave,

 who cherished in the seed of lost regrets